Los editores de Scribbr tienen una cosa en común: pasión por el lenguaje.

 I was born and raised in South Africa, but I’ve had the opportunity to travel and live in many countries: the USA, England, but mostly in South-East Asia and the Far East.
 After graduating with a degree in English and Philosophy, I qualified as a teacher, specialising in English and Business Studies.
 I’ve taught English as a first language for a long, long time, and EFL for more than 15 years, so I suppose you could say I’ve been ‘editing’ all my working life.
 At the moment, I mentor MSc and PhD students for whom English is a second or third language.
 I love seeing them reach the point where they don’t need me anymore, and our language sessions become coffee breaks!

-Learning new languages, from Mandarin to isiXhosa, has made language teaching fascinating as I've shared the difficulties that my students experience.
+The process of learning new languages myself, from Mandarin to isiXhosa, has made language teaching fascinating as I've shared the difficulties that my students experience.
 Helping them find ways to overcome those difficulties has been hugely rewarding.